Skip to main content

 • Article Introduction: Health-related information and advice for people who use alcohol and drugs in a nightclub environment.

-Clubbing & Drugs: Essential Harm Reduction Tips for a safer night out
+Clubbing & Drugs: your guide to a safer night out

-This booklet will help guide you through some of the potential risks of a night or weekend clubbing and provide tips on reducing the risks and staying as safe as possible.
+This information will help guide you through some of the potential risks of a night or weekend clubbing and provide tips on reducing the risks and staying as safe as possible.

 Pill testing kits